beatrizurda/Urda-Garcia_Patient_Stratification/README.md

 ### DSN analysis and comparison with other molecular networks
 1. Topological analysis of the networks and how they compare to the epidemiological network (analyzing_networks.R)
 2. Overlap of other molecular networks with the epidemiological network from Hidalgo et al. (Other_molecular_networks/other_networks_overlap.R)
+3. Generating the barplot with the overlaps of the DSN and other molecular networks (barplot_overlap_molecular_networks.R)
-3. Comparison of the PPI network with the DSN (Other_molecular_networks/comparison_with_ppi.R)
+4. Comparison of the PPI network with the DSN (Other_molecular_networks/comparison_with_ppi.R)
-4. Comparison of the microarrays network with the DSN (Overlap_microarrays.R)
+5. Comparison of the microarrays network with the DSN (Overlap_microarrays.R)

 ### Molecular mechanisms behind comorbidities
 Inspecting the molecular mechanisms behind comorbidities (exploring_underlying_molecular_mechanisms.py and pathways_count_plots.R)